What's new in Azure Migrate

 Update (January 2021)

-- Azure Migrate: Server Migration tool now lets you migrate VMware virtual machines, physical servers, and virtual machines from other clouds to Azure virtual machines with disks encrypted with server-side encryption with customer-managed keys (CMK).
+- Migration and modernization tool now lets you migrate VMware virtual machines, physical servers, and virtual machines from other clouds to Azure virtual machines with disks encrypted with server-side encryption with customer-managed keys (CMK).

 Update (December 2020)